Patrick Weigel: Saraperos de Saltillo

 On November 15, 2023, Weigel signed with the Saraperos de Saltillo of the Mexican League.
 In 39 relief appearances, he registered a 3–1 record with a 2.87 ERA and 43 strikeouts over 37 2/3 innings.

 Cincinnati Reds

 On July 11, 2024, Weigel signed a minor league contract with the Cincinnati Reds.
 In 21 appearances split between the Double–A Chattanooga Lookouts and Triple–A Louisville Bats, accumulating a 1–5 record and 2.45 ERA with 25 strikeouts and 10 saves over 22 innings pitched.
 Weigel elected free agency following the season on November 4.

 Washington Nationals

 On December 6, 2024, Weigel signed a minor league contract with the Washington Nationals.
 In 31 appearances for the Triple-A Rochester Red Wings, he struggled to a 4-5 record and 8.29 ERA with 46 strikeouts and three saves across 33 2/3 innings pitched.
 Weigel was released by the Nationals organization on July 1, 2025.

 Saraperos de Saltillo (second stint)

 On July 11, 2025, Weigel signed with the Saraperos de Saltillo of the Mexican League.
+Weigel made 11 appearances for Saltillo, compiling a 3-1 record and 3.38 ERA with 12 strikeouts and one save across 13 1/3 innings pitched.

+Colorado Rockies

+On January 27, 2026, Weigel signed a minor league contract with the Colorado Rockies.